Mentor Training provides nationwide operator and instructor training

 “There is no specific time period after which you need to provide refresher training or formal assessment.
 However, you may decide that automatic refresher training or a retest after a set period (for example 3-5 years) is the best way to make sure your employees remain competent.
 Where you adopt this approach, you will still need to monitor performance in case operators need extra training before the set period ends.”

-As this is guidance and not law, some misinterpret refresher training (intentionally or unintentionally) as unnecessary.
-But, it absolutely is and neglecting this fact could come at a heavy cost to your operation’s safety, compliance and productivity.
+As this is guidance and not law*, some misinterpret refresher training (intentionally or unintentionally) as unnecessary.
+But it absolutely is, and neglecting this fact could come at a heavy cost to your operation’s safety, compliance and productivity.

-However, it’s not sufficient to simply implement a regular training interval and assume that this will cover all eventualities.
+Once established, it’s also important to note that it’s not sufficient to simply implement a regular training interval and assume that this will cover all eventualities.
 There are instances where refresher training or retesting might be required sooner, if operators:

 • Have not used forklift trucks for some time